University of Lima

-It was founded in 1962.
-The decision to create the University of Lima was made in the early 1960s by a group of university professors, along with commerce and industry representatives gathered in the Civil Association PRODIES (Promotion of Industrial Development through Higher Education).
-It was after two years of effort that they managed to start it.
-It officially started operating on 25 April 1962.
-At the beginning only had with 120 students in a small campus in the Jesús María District.
-Due to the university's quick growth, the campus in the Monterrico area of Surco was inaugurated to serve the university's space needs.
+Established on April 25, 1962; the decision to create the University of Lima was made in 1960 by a group of college professors, along with commerce and industry representatives, which gathered in the PRODIES Civil Association (Promotion of Industrial Development through Higher Education).
+It started operations after two years of research and development.
+At first, they only enrolled 120 students in a small campus in the Jesús María District.
+Due to the university's quick growth (particularly due to its business program), a new campus in the Monterrico neighbourhood of Santiago de Surco was inaugurated on August 27, 1966, to serve the university's space needs.

+Since 1996, it is part of the Consortium of Universities as a founding member.
+It is formed by other 3 private higher education institutes considered the best in their respective fields; the Pontifical Catholic University of Peru specializing in social studies, Universidad del Pacífico in economics, and Cayetano Heredia University in medicine.

-Today, the University of Lima has over 28,000 students, 14 majors, a postgraduate school, a general studies program and a scientific research institute, international relations, along with many services for students, faculty, and the community at large.
+Today, the University of Lima enrolls over 28,000 students, has 14 majors organized in 7 faculties, a postgraduate school, a general studies program, a scientific research institute and international relations with other universities worldwide; along with many services for students, faculty, and the community at large.
+It produced a vice president, an attorney general, an aristocrat and multiple congressmen, ministers and politicians; as well as numerous writers, scholars, socialites and journalists which are stronghold and relevant names in Peruvian society.

+It is consistently ranked among the top 5 institutes of higher education in Peru, top 80 in Latin America and one of the leading 1000 universities in the world.